How many people do local searches?

 - 68% of consumers left a local business review when asked - with 74% having been asked for their feedback

 Talk about powerful.
-One of the things I found to be a very powerful and underused tool is asking consumers to leave a review.
-Most people don’t mind being asked to review and more times then not, they will.
-Start building your arsenal and public repour with a simple follow up request or offer an incentive for their participation.
+Start building your arsenal and public rapport with a simple follow up request or offer an incentive for their participation.
 It can be well worth it in the long run.

 What industries are the most affected by local search?

 The graph below was provided from BrightLocal’s research